 Sharjah features modern hospitals and clinics with high-quality medical care.

-Pharmacies are widely accessible all over the city.
+Pharmacies are widely available throughout the city.

 High Hygiene Standards